Donate

 Pelumi Odubanjo is a curator, writer, and researcher based between London and Glasgow.
 Pelumi works with photographic archives, artists and cultural artefacts to create and explore dialogues across global Black diasporas and geographies.

-This Fellowship is made possible with support from The Foyle Foundation and Esmée Fairbairn Foundation.
+This Fellowship is made possible with support from The Foyle Foundation, Hollick Family Foundation, Esmée Fairbairn Foundation, and Art Fund.

 Read More